dbrandtCSUG/Capstone/README.md

 Capstone Information
 --------------------
-This repository contains files pertaining to my Capstone Project for my Masters in Data Analytics program at Colorado State University Global.
+This repository contains files pertaining to my Capstone Project for the Masters in Data Analytics program at Colorado State University Global.

 The project is 'Impact of Weather on Ridership of the Chicago Transit Authority'